YU000jp/logseq-plugin-panel-coloring/README.md

 > Enhance your Logseq pages with custom colors and panels

 > [!WARNING]
-This plugin does not work with Logseq db version.
+This plugin does not work with Logseq DB model.
+(Cannot provide Logseq DB model compatibility)

 <div align="right">